-Jennifer Deafenbaugh is an interactive designer and metal sculptor.
+Jennifer Deafenbaugh is a user experience designer, artist, and metal sculptor.

-Ms. Deafenbaugh is a Co-Director of the Nation of Makers Data Working Group where she produces the Annual Survey of Makerspaces and report with an all-volunteer team.
-She also independently produces multimedia workshops and residencies for digital artists.
-She occasionally writes articles and presents webinars for the Americans for the Arts blog and ArtsU platform, and has served as a Media Arts Fellowship Panelist in 2019 for the National Endowment for the Arts.
+She independently produces multimedia workshops and residencies for digital artists.
+Ms. Deafenbaugh formerly led the Nation of Makers Data Working Group, producing the Annual Survey of Makerspaces and report with an all-volunteer team.
+She has written written articles and presented webinars for the Americans for the Arts blog and ArtsU platform, and served as a Media Arts Fellowship Panelist in 2019 for the National Endowment for the Arts.

-Jennifer has served as an Assistant Venue Manager at Sundance Film Festival’s New Frontier, Volunteer Manager at the Columbus International Film+Video Festival, and Volunteer Coordinator at the IMERSA Summit.
-She helped found the Make Nashville makerspace, serving as Board Secretary and Director of Education until 2018.
-Ms. Deafenbaugh has also presented at the Tennessee Women in Science, Technology, and Research Conference for high school youth, and the Arts and Business Council’s Creative Exchange.
-She helped launch The Fuse Factory Digital Media Arts Lab in Columbus, Ohio, and helped operate the Weinland Park Community Computer Lab.
+Jennifer has a passion for volunteering for arts organizations.
+She has served as an Assistant Venue Manager at Sundance Film Festival’s New Frontier, Volunteer Manager at the Columbus International Film+Video Festival, and Volunteer Coordinator at the IMERSA Summit.
+She has supported Kindling Arts Festival in Nashville Tennessee, both in helping with volunteer and graphic design needs.
+She helped found the Make Nashville makerspace, serving as Board Secretary and Director of Education.

-Ms. Deafenbaugh has been a Greater Columbus Arts Council Artist Support Grant Recipient, an EYEO Festival fellow, and she received a Graduate Research Grant to study interaction techniques for live performance.
+Ms. Deafenbaugh has been a Greater Columbus Arts Council Artist Support Grant Recipient and an EYEO Festival fellow.
+She received a Graduate Research Grant at MICA to study interaction techniques for live performance.
 She is proficient in a variety of programming languages for data analysis and creative coding, has a solid foundation in both 2-D and 3-D animation tools, and has expert-level knowledge of most of the common applications in the Adobe suite.

-For fitness and fun, Jennifer dances, focusing on aerial silks and lyra.
+For fitness and fun, Jennifer dances, focusing on lyra and polesport.
 She also occasionally enjoys salsa and swing dancing.
-She constantly doodles, sometimes builds planetariums, gardens, cooks, welds, works with wood, tools leather, and plays the ukulele.
+She constantly doodles, builds planetariums, practices blacksmithing, welds, works with wood, tools leather, and plays the ukulele.

 You can view her portfolio at: